cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 #### 1. Build the Loadable Kernel Module from the C code

 Let's now compile the module.
 There are a couple of ways to add your module to the list of modules to be built for a kernel.
 One is to modify the makefile used by the kernel build.
 The other is to write your own local makefile and attach it to the build when we want to make the modules.
-The latter is a bit safer, so what we'll do is create a new file called `Makefile` in the `/home/kernel/helloworld` directory, then type the following lines in the file:
+The latter is a bit safer, so what we'll do is create a new file called `Makefile` in the repository directory, then type the following lines in the file:

 ```
 obj-m:= sample_module.o